 the sun of joy has soon smiled on us.

-Find the entire German text of cantata 44 with English translations here.
+Find the entire German text of cantata 44 with English translations here, and the score here.

 Cantata 183 from 1725 is noteworthy because it uses a text by Christiane Mariana von Ziegler and features a striking instrumentation: two oboi d’amore and two oboi da caccia in the bass recitative; a violoncello piccolo in the tenor aria; again the two oboe pairs in the alto recitative; two oboi da caccia in the soprano aria; all these instruments in the closing chorale.